In October, Crews actively supports the French League against Cancer #CrewsEnRose

-All about work from home
+Everything to know about work from home

 Thursday, June 5, 2025

-Work from home: an increasingly widespread practice
+Work from home: an increasingly prevalent practice

 What skills are required today for Work from Home?

-The ability to work independently from home
+Know how to work autonomously to work from home

 Mastering collaborative and digital tools